-Our method may not always be the preferable option: if the number of samples to be evaluated is small, direct label-only membership inference—despite its high per-sample cost—may remain the more efficient route.
-Our approach is more appropriate for adversaries seeking to audit or infer membership for large populations, where the one-time cost of surrogate extraction can be justified.

-To initiate model extraction, we rely on a small auxiliary dataset, typically constrained to $10\%$ of the size of the target model’s training set.
-While full synthetic initialization is possible in principle, doing so would likely require more queries and risk generating unrealistic samples in structured domains—hence we maintain minimal auxiliary data as a practical compromise in our experiments.

-Overall, our results demonstrate that with a fixed query budget, attackers can trade per-sample overhead for one-time extraction cost, achieving scalable and reusable membership inference.
-The surrogates not only approximate the prediction function of the target model, but also reproduces its decision boundary vulnerabilities, highlighting a viable and generalizable pathway for privacy leakage in label-only black-box settings.
+Our method may not always be the preferable option: if the number of samples to be evaluated is small, direct label-only membership inference, despite its high per-sample cost, may remain the more efficient route.
+Our approach is more appropriate for the attackers seeking to audit or infer membership for large populations, where the one-time cost of surrogate extraction can be justified.
+Finally, our results demonstrate that with a fixed query budget, attackers can trade per-sample overhead for one-time extraction cost, achieving scalable and reusable membership inference.
+The surrogates not only approximate the prediction function of the target model, but also reproduce its decision boundary vulnerabilities, highlighting a viable and generalizable pathway for privacy leakage in label-only black-box settings.